Research Division

 Abstract

-This paper considers access equity as a foundational principle of cultural record governance.
-It examines how public access, archival continuity, and documentation responsibility intersect, and proposes approaches that support equitable access to materials that inform contemporary and historical research.
+This paper examines access equity as a foundational principle of cultural record governance, addressing the intersection of public access, archival continuity, and documentation responsibility.

 How to cite this publication: